Leni Larsen Kaurin

-Leni Larsen Kaurin (born 21 March 1981) is a Norwegian football midfielder who has made almost 100 appearances for the Norway women's national football team.
+Leni Larsen Kaurin (born 21 March 1981) is a Norwegian former footballer who played as a midfielder.
+She made almost 100 appearances for the Norway women's national football team.
 Kaurin represented her country in the 2009 and 2013 editions of the UEFA Women's Championship, as well as the 2007 and 2011 FIFA Women's World Cups.
 She also played at the 2008 Olympic Football Tournament.
 At club level she played for domestic teams Fortuna Ålesund, Asker, Team Strømmen, Stabæk and Fløya.
 She also played for German Frauen-Bundesliga clubs Turbine Potsdam, FFC Frankfurt and VfL Wolfsburg as well as a short stint in the North American W-League with Ottawa Fury.

 Club career

 Kaurin was born in Ålesund, West Norway.
 She began her career in the youth team at Skarbøvik IF, along with male footballer John Arne Riise, who was in the year above her at school.

 She joined 1.
 FFC Turbine Potsdam from Asker, at the end of 2007.
 She was then the only Norwegian woman footballer playing in Germany.
 On 2 February 2010 she announced that she would transfer to 1.
 FFC Frankfurt in order to have more match-time in the German top women's division and maintain her international career.
 Shortly afterwards she transferred again to VfL Wolfsburg.

 After four-and-a-half years in Germany, Kaurin decided to return to Norway and accepted a contract from Stabæk.
 She played for Ottawa Fury in the North American W-League during July 2012, to get match practice ahead of Stabæk's UEFA Women's Champions League campaign.

 When Kaurin was released by Stabæk after the 2013 season, she alleged that the team's male coach had sexually harassed her which caused her to play badly.
 In 2014, she played for and coached Fløya, who were battling relegation from the 1. divisjon.
 In 2016 she came out of retirement to sign for minnows Bærum SK, at the same time becoming their player developer.